 Before delving into alternative means of raising cash for your business, it’s worthwhile to explore exactly why you were turned down for a business loan in the first place.
-While many entrepreneurs may throw their hands into the air and give up after being denied a loan, others realize the problem that prevented you from gaining access to a line of credit initially may be solvable later on down the line.
-If you never know why your business was rejected, you can’t hope to strengthen your weak points and return later, more confident and assured of your success than ever before.
+While many entrepreneurs may throw up their hands and give up after being denied a loan, others realize the problem that prevented them from gaining access to a line of credit may be solvable later on down the line.
+If you don’t know why your business was rejected, you can’t hope to strengthen your weak points and return later.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.